 The physician liaison marketing department will need structure and resources to guarantee consistency and build a foundation for the marketing department.
 Establishing the physician relations program by implementing a management and records system will assist in the efforts of maintaining a strong marketing department.
 The management and records will be kept, monitored, and constantly growing as the physician liaison builds out the marketing and grows relationships.

 The physician’s relations systems will be tangible marketing resources to report, direct, and grow the physician liaison marketing department.
-The physician liaison marketing will be a large part of the healthcare marketing for the practice and will need the necessary systems to maintain it.
+The physician liaison marketing will be a large part of the healthcare marketing strategy for the practice and will need the necessary systems to maintain it.

 Identifying the Perfect Physician Relations Manager